luisbett/login-jwt/README.md

 * [**react-hot-toast**](https://react-hot-toast.com/) for the notifications in the project;
 * [**react-jwt**](https://www.npmjs.com/package/react-jwt) for functionalities related to JWT tokens in the project;

 I spent a considerable time learning about types of authentication and authorization and how it works.
-Also, I learned a lot about JWT tokens and where to store data related to them to avoid XSS and CSFR attacks.
+Also, I learned a lot about JWT tokens and where to store data related to them to avoid XSS and CSRF attacks.

 I chose to use Vite to minimize the initial setup and invest more time in working on the project's business logic.

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-**Frontend**

-Go to app folder:

-`cd app`

-Installation:

-`npm install`

-To Start Server:

-`npm run dev`

-To Visit App:

-`localhost:5173`

 **Backend**